 “Teaching and assessment are good.
 They are consistently good in the Early Years, in the primary school and at Key Stage 3.
 In the secondary school, teaching is particularly strong in the sixth form.
-The consistency of good teaching over time is the reason why all students make outstanding progress and achievement.”
+The consistency of good teaching over time is the reason why all students of The British School of Barcelona make outstanding progress and achievement.”

 “The depth of teachers’ subject knowledge, questioning and expectations are a significant strength.”

 “Teachers of The British School of Barcelona enjoy teaching and relationships are outstanding.”

 “Teachers benefit greatly from the excellent support and guidance they receive about pupils with English as an additional language and special educational needs.”